 Costs incurred related to revenue not yet recognized result in a contract asset.
-There were no contract assets for the years ended December 31, 2021 and 2020.
-Payments collected but not yet recognized as revenue result in a contract liability and are reported as deferred revenue.
-Deferred revenue for program services fees for each of the years ended December 31, 2021 and 2020, was \$62,053 and \$8,306, respectively.
+There were no contract assets as of December 31, 2022 and 2021.
+Payments collected but not yet recognized as revenue result in a contract liability and are reported as deferred revenue on the statements of financial position.